 Under Virginia law, a wound is defined as the breaking of the skin and the flow of blood.
 Internal injuries are defined as any injury to internal organs.

 Under Virginia law, assault and battery during a robbery can lead to a minimum mandatory imprisonment of five years.
 Using threats or physical violence such as partial strangulation, suffocation, or striking and beating can lead to a charge of assault and battery during a robbery.

 Family relationships are not always easy.
 Arguments can become heated.
 If you find yourself accused of an assault charge in Virginia, a criminal defense lawyer can come to your aid.
 We’ve successfully defended hundreds of service members and kept them from being discharged from the military.
 Successful defense at your hearing requires as much preparation and insight as any other form of discipline in the military.

 In Virginia, assault is a crime with escalating penalties each time it occurs.
-If you have been charged with assault in the Stafford, Fredericksburg or Manassas area, you need an experienced attorney who will aggressively stand up for your rights.
-Contact Williams Stone Carpenter Buczek, PC at 540-657-0111 today for a consultation.
+If you have been charged with assault in Northern Virginia, you need an experienced attorney who will aggressively stand up for your rights.
+Contact Williams Stone Carpenter Buczek, PC today for a consultation.